You can learn a lot from the competitive landscape.

 Would you like to explore your competitor’s site to find duplicate content or broken link building opportunities?

 When it comes to improving your search rankings, you need links.
 There’s still a correlation between external links and Google rankings.
 Without links, no matter how useful the content might be, it may not be seen in the top organic results pages.
+Links are needed in your online media presence to help get traffic and improve your market share.

 As a link building tactic, broken link building is effective, scalable, Google-friendly and content-focused.
-That’s why it’s reliable, because Google wants you to create the right content that will earn editorial links.
+That’s why it’s reliable because Google wants you to create the right content that will earn editorial links.

 Through broken link building, you’re helping site owners and webmasters replace dead links on their sites that could eventually harm their search rankings.
 If your piece of content is richer than the dead one, you’ll likely succeed with this link building tactic.